Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/README.md

 - An interest to work with embedded systems
 - An interest to develop and create an accessible product
 - Python/Javascript backend knowledge
-Discuss what you need to develop this project.
-This includes background information you will need to acquire, hardware resources, and software resources.
-If these are not part of the standard Computer Science Department lab resources, these must be identified early and discussed with the instructor.

 ### Software Resources